xipcb/AssemblyBox46/README.md

 ### OVERVIEW:

-This project is for helping stage component while assembly designs.
+This project is for helping stage components while assemblying designs.

 ### BOX IDs: